foundriesio/docs/source/reference-manual/ota/targets.rst

 CI must also take into account that Targets require both an OSTree image **and** Compose Apps.
 This turns out to be a fairly simple calculation.
 CI looks at the previous Target for a given tag.
-In the case of Yocto, it will copy the Compose Apps defined for it.
+In the case of a platform build, it will copy the Compose Apps defined for it.
 In the case of a container build, it will copy the OSTree hash.
-In this way, there aren't "container targets" and "Yocto targets".
+In this way, there aren't "container targets" and "platform targets".
 There are only Targets.

 Visualizing a Factory